BraTS-inpainting/2023_challenge/dataset/README.md

 ## Dataset generation (optional)
 It is also possible to generate the ```BraTS2023_Dataset_Local_Synthesis``` dataset locally.
 The Jupyter Notebook ```dataset_generation.ipynb``` contains a step-by-step guide to generate our dataset.
 Example pictures as well as some documentation is also provided there.
-Note that our dataset is based on the general BraTS2023-GLI dataset.
-Therefore, to generate our dataset you first need to [download](https://www.synapse.org/#!Synapse:syn51514105) the general BraTS2023-GLI dataset.
+Note that our dataset is based on the general BraTS2023-GLI-Challenge-TrainingData.
+Therefore, to generate our dataset you first need to download and extract [ASNR-MICCAI-BraTS2023-GLI-Challenge-TrainingData.zip](https://www.synapse.org/#!Synapse:syn51514132).

 ### Requirements
 - A python3 environment containing the following packages: ```numpy pandas nibabel scipy tqdm matplotlib jupyter```